-.
+Stockholder Rights Infinity Viacom .
 If one of the other ten Viacom directors vacates his or her seat, the Viacom board will fill the vacancy.
-However, if a directorship held by a person who is a director of Viacom first elected after 1993 and is not a member of management of Viacom or National Amusements, or by the replacement of any such person, becomes vacant, the Viacom board, subject to its fiduciary duties, is required to take all action necessary to ensure that the vacancy is filled by a disinterested, independent person who is the chief executive officer, chief operating officer or chief financial officer or former chief executive officer of a Fortune 500 company or a non-U.S. public company of comparable size.
-Generally, for a period of three years following Viacom's May 4, 2000 merger with CBS, these provisions cannot be changed without the approval of at least 14 directors.
+However, if a directorship held by a person who is a director of Viacom first elected after 1993 and is not a member of management of Viacom or National Amusements, or by the replacement of any such person, becomes vacant, the Viacom board, subject to its fiduciary duties, is required to take all action necessary to ensure that the vacancy is filled by a disinterested, independent person who is the chief executive officer, chief operating officer or chief financial officer or former chief executive officer of a Fortune 500 company of a non-U.S. public company of comparable size.
+Generally, for a period of three years following company or a non-U.S. public company of comparable size.
+Generally, for a period Special Meeting of Stockholders Only the Infinity board of directors may call special meetings of stockholders pursuant to a resolution approved by a majority of the total number of directors then in office.
+Under Viacom's by-laws, special meetings may be called by: . a majority of the board; . the chairman of the board; the chief executive officer; the vice chairman of the board; . the president and chief operating officer; or . the chairman of the board, chief executive officer, the vice chairman of the board, the president and chief operating officer or the secretary at the written request of holders of at least 50.1% of Viacom's outstanding Class A common stock.
+Amendment to By- Laws The Infinity board of directors may repeal, alter or amend the Infinity by- laws by the affirmative vote of a majority of the total number of directors then in office.
+The Viacom board of directors may make, alter, amend or repeal the Viacom by-laws by a majority vote then in office.